|

 Introduction:

-welcome to current information about UK & Irish heritage railway engines,
+welcome to current public information about UK & Irish heritage railway engines and stock,

 locations and there are many other sources of information about them.
 Class 08/09s are included because they are heritage